Understanding possible side effects of QINLOCK

-Qinlock may cause serious side effects, including:
+QINLOCK may cause serious side effects, including:

 - A skin problem called palmar-plantar erythrodysesthesia syndrome.
 Skin problems are common and sometimes can be severe.
-Tell your healthcare provider right away if you develop redness, pain, blisters, bleeding, or swelling on the palms of your hands or soles of your feet, or severe rash during treatment with Qinlock
+Tell your healthcare provider right away if you develop redness, pain, blisters, bleeding, or swelling on the palms of your hands or soles of your feet, or severe rash during treatment with QINLOCK.

-New skin cancers.
-Qinlock may cause skin cancers called cutaneous squamous cell carcinoma or melanoma.
+- New skin cancers.
+QINLOCK may cause skin cancers called cutaneous squamous cell carcinoma, keratoacanthoma, or melanoma.
 Talk to your healthcare provider about your risk for these cancers.
-Your healthcare provider should check your skin before and during treatment with Qinlock to look for any new skin cancers
+Your healthcare provider should check your skin before and during treatment with QINLOCK to look for any new skin cancers.
+Check your skin and tell your healthcare provider right away about any skin changes, including a:

 - skin sore or reddish bump that bleeds or does not heal